 (27a) Intermediary services span a wide range of economic activities which take place online and that develop continually to provide for transmission of information that is swift, safe and secure, and to ensure convenience of all participants of the online ecosystem.
-For example, 'Mere conduit' intermediary services include generic categories of services such as internet exchange points, wireless access points, virtual private networks, voice over IP and other interpersonal communication services, while generic examples of 'caching' intermediary services include the sole provision of content delivery networks, reverse proxies or content adaptation proxies.
+For example, 'Mere conduit' intermediary services include generic categories of services such as internet exchange points, wireless access points, virtual private networks, domain name system (DNS) services and resolvers, top-level domain name registries, registrars, certificate authorities that issue digital certificates, voice over IP and other interpersonal communication services, while generic examples of 'caching' intermediary services include the sole provision of content delivery networks, reverse proxies or content adaptation proxies.
 Such services are crucial to ensure smooth and efficient transition of information delivered on the internet.
-Examples of "hosting services" include categories of services such as cloud computing, web hosting, or services enabling sharing information and content online, including file storage and sharing.
+The same Similar treatment should also appliesy to online search enginges in view of their important role in locating information online.
+Examples of "hosting services" include categories of services such as cloud computing, web hosting, paid referencing services or services enabling sharing information and content online, including file storage and sharing.
 Intermediary services may be provided in isolation, as a part of another type of intermediary service, or simultaneously with other intermediary services.
-Whether a specific service constitutes a mere conduit, caching or hosting service depends solely on its technical functionalities, that might evolve in time, and should be assessed on a case-by-case basis.
+Whether a specific service constitutes a mere conduit, caching or hosting service depends solely on its technical functionalities, that might evolve in time, and should be assessed on a caseby-case basis.